Nubia Technology

 Nubia Technology Co., Ltd. is a Chinese smartphone manufacturer headquartered in Shenzhen, Guangdong.
 Originally established as a wholly owned subsidiary of ZTE in 2012, it became an independent company in 2015 and received a significant investment from Suning Holdings Group and Suning Commerce Group in 2016.
-ZTE reduced its stake in Nubia to 49.9% in 2017, officially meaning Nubia was no longer considered a subsidiary of ZTE, but more of an associate company.
+ZTE reduced its stake in Nubia to 49.9% in 2017.
+Officially, this meant Nubia was no longer considered a subsidiary of ZTE, but rather an associate company.